-We believe that, in order to use information from the Internet effectively, it is important for students to develop an understanding of the nature of the Internet and the information available on it.
-In particular, they should know that, unlike the school library for example, most of the information on the Internet is intended for an adult audience, much of the information on the Internet is not properly audited/edited and most of it has copyright.
+We believe that, in order to use information from the internet effectively, it is important for students to develop an understanding of the nature of the internet and the information available.
+In particular, students should know that, unlike the school library for example, most of the information on the internet is intended for an adult audience, much of the information on the internet is not properly audited/edited and most of it has copyright.

-Students will be taught to expect a wider range of content, both in level and in audience, than is found in the school library or on TV; teachers will ensure that students are aware of the need to validate information whenever possible before accepting it as true, and understand that this is even more important when considering information from the Internet (as a non-moderated medium); when copying materials from the Web, students will be taught to observe copyright; students will be made aware that the writer of e-mail or the author of a web page may not be the person claimed.
+Students will be taught to expect a wider range of content, both in level and in audience, than is found in the school library or on TV; teachers will ensure that students are aware of the need to validate information whenever possible before accepting it as true, and understand that this is even more important when considering information from the internet (as a non-moderated medium); when copying materials from the Web, students will be taught to observe copyright; students will be made aware that the composer of an e-mail or the author of a web page may not be the person claimed.